FCC Repeals 'Net Neutrality' Rules For Internet Providers

 After a brief security evacuation, U.S. telecom regulators have voted to repeal so-called net neutrality rules, which restrict the power of Internet service providers to influence loading speeds for specific websites or apps.

-Following weeks of heated controversy and protests, the Republican majority of the Federal Communications Commission voted along party lines on Thursday to loosen Obama-era regulations for Internet providers.
+After weeks of heated controversy and protests, the Republican majority of the Federal Communications Commission voted along party lines on Thursday to loosen Obama-era regulations for Internet providers.

 The rules, put in place in 2015, banned cable and telecom companies from blocking or slowing down any websites or apps.
 They also prohibited broadband providers from striking special deals that would give some websites or apps "priority" over others.

-Note: Editor's note: NPR's legal counsel has filed comments with the FCC on behalf of the public radio system, opposing the repeal of the 2015 net neutrality rules.
-You can read them here.